 Playing against a low-rated bot like Ethan Snide offers several advantages for new chess players:

 If you are new to chess and want to play chess against computer opponents, Ethan is one of the best places to start.
+See our roundup of the easiest chess bots for more confidence-building options.
 Once you have beaten The Grandmaster a few times, you can move on to progressively stronger bots as your skills improve.

 Puzzled much?
 I'll school ya in chess, playground-style, eh!
 Think you can handle my epic checkmate combos?
 Log in and prove it!